-The Rolling Stones, who formed in London 1962, are one of the most influential rock bands of all time.
+The Rolling Stones, which formed in London in 1962, are one of the most influential rock bands of all time.
 Conceived as a response to the clean-cut aesthetic of the Beatles, The Rolling Stones embody many characteristics that typify rock and roll and the rebellious counterculture of the 1960s.

 The unfathomable power of Mick Jagger and Keith Richards' songwriting dualism is felt most forcefully on Beggars Banquet (1968), Let It Bleed (1969), Sticky Fingers (1971), and Exile on Main St. (1972).